 -

-MRI Conditional stretchers are tested for specific magnetic field strengths and spatial gradients.
+MR Conditional stretchers are tested for specific magnetic field strengths and spatial gradients.
 While MRI Med does offer some stretchers tested MR Conditional to 7T, most MRI Med stretchers are suitable for 3T MRI systems.
 Always check the manufacturer’s MR Conditional documentation before use.
 Using a stretcher outside its certified conditions can risk patient safety or imaging quality.

 -